aroum/zmk-ufa/README.md

 # ZMK config

-ZMK config for reverse engineered VGN F1 moba mouse powered by nrf52840 and PAW3395 sensor.
+ZMK config for reverse engineered VGN F1/VXE R1 mouse powered by nrf52840 and PAW3395 sensor.
 You can also find Adafruit bootloader for this mouse [here](https://github.com/greengrocer98/Adafruit_nRF52_Bootloader).

 ## Pinout